paddygoat/Seeed_Arduino_DopplerRadar/README.md

 ![Optional Text](../master/images/Radar.JPG)

-This library  DopplerRadar.This DopplerRadar can get the speed of the target and the state of the target's movement.
+This library is for DopplerRadar.
+This DopplerRadar can get the relative speed of the target and the state of the target's movement.
+It can not detect relatively static objects or objects that move sideways relative to the device.

 ## Hardware requirements

-- Arduino Zero
+- Wio Terminal
-- Grove Shield and a cable
+- cable
 - Grove DopplerRadar(BGT24LTR11)

 ### connection of the hardware